EdWhitwellDev/Image-LaTeX/README.md

 ---

-The **Image-LaTeX Converter** allows users to upload an image of a mathematical equation and returns the corresponding LaTeX code.
+The **Image-LaTeX Converter** allows users to upload an image of an equation and returns the corresponding LaTeX code.
 Additional features include:
 - Commenting on previously seen equations.
-- An API to extract images of uploaded equations and sub-images of characters, along with their labels.
+- An API to extract images of uploaded equations and sub-images of characters, along with their labels as confirmed by a user.

 ---